PriyankaVadivel12/PriyankaVadivel12/README.md

 # Hi there, I'm Priyanka Vadivel 👋

 Thanks for stopping by!
 I'm a graduate student at **Northeastern University (MS Information Systems)** and a former **Data Analyst at Bank of New York**, where I built enterprise data pipelines, analyzed 1M+ transaction records, and automated compliance workflows.
-I'm passionate about **Data Engineering, Machine Learning, and AI-powered analytics** — turning complex data into decisions that matter.
+I'm passionate about **Machine Learning, Data Engineering and AI-powered analytics** — turning complex data into decisions that matter.

 ---